ctokoli/PennyWise/README.md

 # 📖 PennyWise <a name="about-project"></a>

-PennyWisePennyWise is a dynamic and user-friendly recipe application developed with Ruby on Rails, designed to allow users create, read, update and delete their recipes.
-It has features like Authentication, Authorization,  Rails dynamic Routing and testing.
+PennyWise is a dynamic mobile web application developed with Ruby on Rails, designed to allow users create and manage their budgets.
+It has features like Authentication, Rails dynamic Routing and testing.

 ## 🛠 Built With <a name="built-with"></a>